Samuel-Ricardo/Music_Player/README.md

 # Music_Player
-can play various types of audio files
+a simple music player that has a default album and can play various types of audio files

 º Player functions: